 - 1. Double check that the WLAN light on the router is lit. - 2.
-Power cycle the router.
+Power cycle the access point.
 Unplug the power to the router.
 Wait 15 seconds, then plug the power back in to the router. - 3.
 Contact the manufacturer of your wireless network adapter and make sure the wireless network adapter is configured with the proper SSID.
-The preset SSID is TRENDnet(model_number). - 4.
-To verify whether or not wireless is enabled, login to the router management page, click on Wireless. - 5.
-Please see "Steps to improve wireless connectivity" on page 20 if you continue to have wireless connectivity problems.
+The preset SSID is TRENDnet (model_number). - 4.
+Please see "Wireless Performance Consideration" if you continue to have wireless connectivity problems.